-- Focused on research that has largely (and demonstrably) taken place since 1 January 2016
+- Focused on research that has largely (and demonstrably) taken place since 1 January 2017;

-- No more than 1,000 words
+- No more than 1,500 words;

-- Accompanied by a picture of yourself and a short biography (no more than 100 words), for use should you be selected to be displayed on the IHA website
+- Accompanied by a picture of yourself and a short biography (no more than 100 words), for use should you be selected to be displayed on the IHA website;

 - Accompanied by the following information: your name, date of birth, contact details and proof of affiliation with a university or other academic institution.